Suit construction: the inside story

 What is canvas?

-Canvas or ‘canvasing’ refers to the supportive inner layer of a jacket.
+Canvas is the supportive inner layer of a jacket.
 It is situated between the outer jacket fabric and the inner lining fabric, giving a supple yet sturdy framework for the lapel and the chest portion of the jacket.
 A properly canvassed jacket will retain its shape better with frequent wear and dry cleaning, extending the life of the suit.

-Benefits of a full canvas:
+Benefits of internal canvas:

-Provides extra support for each buttonhole.
+Provides extra support for the buttonholes